MarioBatalha/angola-accordion/README.md

  <img src="https://img.shields.io/static/v1?label=Angola&message=App&color=FFA800&labelColor=000000" alt="angola-accordion" />
 </p>

-This app was create with the intention no show up some curiosity about Angola.
+This app was created with the intention no show up some curiosity about Angola.

 <h1 align="center">